kinghos/UniNotes/Part IA/Databases/Supervision Notes.md

 Consider if the circuit is not grounded - it must be a full loop for current to flow.

 Architecture specifies the quantity and size of registers - do not conflate with architectural state.
 Architecture is essentially a blueprint of a chip.
 Microarchitecture is an implementation of said architecture.
+Caveats of pipelining
+- branching

+Consider the bounce of switches.